I'm a member

 Printer Friendly Version

-DESCRIPTIONTraditionally, discectomy and microdiscectomy are performed manually through an open incision.
-Percutaneous discectomy describes techniques by which disc decompression is accomplished by the physical removal of disc material rather than its ablation.
-These techniques have been modified by the use of automated devices that involve placement of a probe within the intervertebral disc and aspiration of disc material using a suction cutting device.
+DESCRIPTIONTraditionally, discectomy and microdiscectomy have been performed manually through an open incision.
+Automated percutaneous discectomy involves placement of a probe within the intervertebral disc under image guidance with aspiration of disc material using a suction cutting device.
 Removal of disc herniations under endoscopic visualization is also being investigated.
 Endoscopic discectomy involves the percutaneous placement of a working channel under image guidance, followed by visualization of the working space and instruments through an endoscope, and aspiration of disc material.

 Minimally invasive options have also been researched, in which some portion of the disc is removed or ablated, although these techniques are not precisely targeted at the offending extruding disc material.
 Ablative techniques include laser discectomy and radiofrequency decompression.
 This is discussed in the Decompression of Intervertebral Discs Using Laser (Laser Discectomy) or Radiofrequency Energy (DISC NucleoplastyTM) medical policy.
 Intradiscal electrothermal annuloplasty is another minimally invasive approach to low back pain.
 In this technique, radiofrequency energy is used to treat the surrounding disc annulus (see the Percutaneous Intradiscal Electrothermal (IDET) Annuloplasty and Percutaneous Intradiscal Radiofrequency Annuloplasty medical policy).

-The Stryker DeKompressor® Percutaneous Discectomy Probe (Stryker) and the Nucleotome® (Clarus Medical) are examples of percutaneous discectomy devices that received clearance from the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+The DeKompressor® Percutaneous Discectomy Probe (Stryker) and the Nucleotome® (Clarus Medical) are examples of percutaneous discectomy devices that have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
 Both have the same labeled intended use: “for use in aspiration of disc material during percutaneous discectomies in the lumbar, thoracic and cervical regions of the spine."

 POLICYAutomated percutaneous discectomy is considered investigational as a technique of intervertebral disc decompression in patients with back pain and/or radiculopathy related to disc herniation in the lumbar, thoracic, or cervical spine.